-- Advertizing based on proximity - □ Peripherals (your phone) broadcasts its presence if Bluetooth is turned on - □ Primary aim of these broadcasts is to allow device discovery - Advertising packets consist of a header and max 27B of payload with multiple TLV-encoded data items - ➤ May include signal strength ⇒ Distance - □ iOS7 iPhones can send/received iBeacons - Can be used for customized advertising, indoor location, geofencing - □ PayPal uses this to identify you.
+- Advertising based on proximity - □ Peripherals (your phone) broadcast its presence if Bluetooth is turned on - The primary aim of these broadcasts is to allow device discovery - Advertising packets consist of a header and max 27B of payload with multiple TLV-encoded data items - ➤ May include signal strength, ⇒ Distance - □ iOS7 iPhones can send/receive iBeacons - ☐ It can be used for customized advertising, indoor location, geofencing - PayPal uses this to identify you.
 You can pay using a PIN and your phone.

-☐ Airdrop between Apple's devices, is this kind of IoT?
+Airdrop between Apple's devices, is this kind of IoT?

 Yes.
-Its networking using Bluetooth.
+It's networking using Bluetooth.